krishnamodepalli/Bing-Search-Automation/README.md

 > These setting configurations will be made easier and simpler in the
 > upcoming releases.

+#### Types of searches
+There are 2 types of searches provided with the bundle, one is just a simple one with a lot of keywords in a single file and randomly searching those keywords, Or You can have a [`NEWS-API`](https://newsapi.org)'s API_KEY and provided it with the configuration of the app, you will be searching the latest news on the internet in the bing searches.

 ### Compatible browsers
 1. Edge
 2. Chrome
+3. Brave

 Will be adding support to other browsers as well soon.